 The cost of Laser Eye Surgery Abroad

-There’s no denying that the actual price of Laser Eye Surgery itself can be lower if you travel to popular medical tourism destinations such as India or Thailand.
+There’s no denying that Laser Eye Surgery’s actual price can be lower if you travel to popular medical tourism destinations such as India or Thailand.

 In the cheapest countries, you could even pay as little as a third of what the treatment may cost back home.
 And you don’t have to go too far for it—some European countries like Hungary and the Czech Republic offer very cheap Laser Eye Surgery.

 The reasons for the lower costs are many.
-For instance, at a glance, such countries often have a lower cost of living, as well as a beneficial exchange rate.
+For instance, at a glance, such countries often have a lower cost of living, beneficial exchange rate, and differing medical standards.

-However, on closer inspection, lower prices may also reflect the lack of training and experience of surgeons, as well as old or outdated technology, and substandard safety protocols.
+However, on closer inspection, lower prices may also reflect the lack of training and experience of surgeons, as well as old or outdated technology and possibly substandard safety protocols.

-But sticking to cost, even though the actual price of the treatment may be lower, when you have Laser Eye Surgery abroad, soon the costs can begin to stack up.
+But sticking to cost, even though the treatment’s actual price may be lower, when you have Laser Eye Surgery abroad, soon the costs can begin to stack up.

-As you begin taking into account extra costs, you can find the total cost of having Laser Eye Surgery abroad exceeds that of even the higher cost treatments in the UK.
+As you begin taking into account extra costs, you often find the total cost of having Laser Eye Surgery abroad exceeds that of even the higher cost treatments in the UK.

 Here are some of the main additional costs to consider when having Laser Eye Surgery abroad: